Powered by SchoolDash

 This school is a member of Delta Academies Trust.
 (Other schools in this trust include Manor Croft Academy, Garforth Academy, Darton Academy, De Lacy Academy and The Laurel Academy.)

-Particular strengths include Sixth form and Admissions.
-Relative weaknesses include Attainment and Disadvantaged pupils.
+Particular strengths include Admissions.
+Relative weaknesses include Attendance and Progress.

 The school's overall score (out of 100) is given below.
 Coloured segments show the contributions of each indicator, explained in more detail below.
 Hover over the segments for details.
 Personalise the score by clicking on the button to set your own priorities.